LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 1. The k8s scheduler looks at all of the available nodes and finds one with 1 available GPU.
 2. The k8s scheduler selects a specific GPU index.
 It does this because if you remember, it has explicit knowledge of which GPUs have been allocated to which workloads on which nodes.
 3. The k8s scheduler posts this container to be run on a specific node with a specific GPU to the k8s API Scheduler.
-4. The kubelet on the selected node notices a new job as been posted to it.
+4. The kubelet on the selected node notices a new job has been posted to it.
 It submits the container spec to containerd.
 5. Containerd pulls down the image, sees that a `nvidia.com/gpu` resource has been requested, it consults the `/var/run/cdi/nvidia-gpu.json` file, modifies the OCI container spec according to the `containerEdits` specified in that file, and instantiates the container runtime with the newly modified spec.

-After the container process boots, it should see the a character-typed device node in `/dev/vfio`.[^4]
+After the container process boots, it should see a character-typed device node in `/dev/vfio`.[^4]

 ## Container Runtime